elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/while-for-loop.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> No, Labels do not allow us to jump into an arbitrary place in the code.</div><br />
   <div><strong>Technical Response:</strong> No, Labels do not allow us to jump into an arbitrary place in the code.
-A call to break/continue is only possible from inside a loop and the label must be somewhere above the directive.<br />
+A call to break/continue is only possible from inside a loop, and the label must be somewhere above the directive.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />